LunarLogician007/Keil_on_MAC/README.md

 # Keil Setup Installation Guide for macOS

-This guide walks you through installing Keil µVision on macOS using Wine/CrossOver, along with the necessary tools for embedded development.
+This guide walks you through installing Keil µVision on macOS using Wine, along with the necessary tools for the lab.

 ## Prerequisites